roscha444/fsr-status-api/README.md

 # Deploy

-Commits or PullRequests to the master branch triggers a automatic build.
+Commits to the master branch triggers a automatic build.

 Automatic build can be found here: https://fsr-status-api.onrender.com